VioletViolaVi/Milestone-Project-1/README.md

 #### Colours

-The colours used in the BusyBakes website were: DarkGoldenRod, GoldenRod and White.
-Both the DarkGoldenRod and GoldenRod colours were used as the text boxes colours because these colours matched and blended well with the background image.
-White was used to colour the text of the website so it could be read on the background image and the text boxes they were placed in.
+The main colours used in the BusyBakes website were: DarkGoldenRod, GoldenRod and White.
+Both the DarkGoldenRod and GoldenRod colours were used for the sign up buttons and the text boxes because these colours matched and blended well with the background image.
+The text box colours were made transparent to add design to the website.
+White was used to colour the text of the website so it could be read in the sign up buttons and text boxes they were placed in.
+Also, a linear gradient with a shade of black and dark blue, was used in front of the background image so the homepage text, without a text box could be read more easily.

 #### Navigation Bar

 The basic structure of the navigation bar was taken from Bootstrap.
 The navigation bar is visible throughout the webpage and contains links to all sections of the website.
-When the user clicks on each link, the website jumps down to its respective part of the webpage.
-On smaller devices the navigation bar appears collapsed and its links hidden, with the bars icon shown at one end and the company logo at the other end.
+When the user clicks on each link, the website jumps to its respective part of the webpage.
+On smaller devices the navigation bar appears collapsed and its links hidden, with the bars icon shown at one end and the company name at the other end.
 The bars icon was taken from Font Awesome.
 When the bars icon is clicked on, the links are shown as a dropdown menu.
-On bigger devices it opens out with all the links viewable at first glance.
+On bigger devices such as laptops and desktops, it opens out with all the links viewable at first glance.

 #### Home